 Stay compliant with Anti Money Laundering regulations

 Companies have to carry out UBO identification as part of the anti-money laundering (AML) regulations.
-Their main goal is to prevent money laundering and financial crimes like terrorist financing and the funding of illegal entities or activities.
+These regulations aim to prevent money laundering, terrorist financing, and other financial crimes.

 In the US, FinCEN (Financial Crimes Enforcement Network) is the entity responsible for the ultimate beneficial ownership regulations, which covers all US companies and organizations that trade or operate in the USA.